Orangecat32/quote-client/README.md

-# Sample Quote Client
+# React Market Data Client

-React Components for stock market simulation
+Stock market simulation created with react, redux, redux-sagas, socket.io, ag-grid, echarts and blueprint.js

 ## About this repro
  - This is a work in progress, created purely for my own amusement.